syedhassaanahmed/kiosk-demo-electron/README.md

 - Squirrel package is then wrapped in an .msi using [MSI Wrapper](http://www.exemsi.com/documentation/msi-build-scripts) which makes sure we don't end up with double entries in `Add or remove programs` as well as execute the inside PowerShell script in an elevated way.
 - Script is actually executed from squirrel [post-install events](https://github.com/syedhassaanahmed/kiosk-demo-electron/blob/master/installer/setupEvents.js) via [node-powershell](https://github.com/rannn505/node-powershell).

+## Troubleshoot
+All logs (Squirrel setup, install events as well as PowerShell) will be located at `%userprofile%\AppData\Local\SquirrelTemp`

 ## Limitation
-- Currently, the user for which custom shell will be enabled, is hardcoded (`kioskelectron`) inside PowerShell script.
+Currently, the user for which custom shell will be enabled, is hardcoded inside Squirrel events (`kioskelectron`).
 Reason for that is because Squirrel doesn't yet support [passing arguments to Setup.exe](https://github.com/Squirrel/Squirrel.Windows/issues/839).